Assess and benchmark your brand's price stability against the market and key competitors

 Market Overview

-The Market Overview section will show you a decomposition of the price change into product mix effect, price erosion and remaining price drivers of your brand and your key competitors in absolute and relative terms.
+The Market Overview section will show you a decomposition of the price change into product mix effect, price erosion, Product launch, Product Phase out and other price drivers and remaining price drivers of your brand and your key competitors in absolute and relative terms.

 This aspect of price change is influenced by changes in sales volume across differently priced products.

-For instance, a reduction in your brand's average selling price could result from a heightened demand for more affordably priced products during the focus period, as opposed to the comparison period.
+For instance, a reduction in your brand's average selling price could result from a higher demand for more affordably priced products during the focus period, as opposed to the comparison period.

 As we see in the graph below where the prices of item 1 and item 2 do not change from January to March, but the amount of units sold does change.